-The Cog Rail Alternative would have seven uses with de minimis impacts (land acquisition without impacting the historic building) and one temporary occupancy with no use (temporary construction easement with minimal impact and without land acquisition) from North Little Cottonwood Road to the town of Alta.
+The Cog Rail Alternative would have seven uses with de minimis impacts (land acquisition without adversely impacting the historic building) and one temporary occupancy with no use (temporary construction easement with minimal impact and without land acquisition) from North Little Cottonwood Road to the town of Alta.
 Table 26.5-11 describes the uses of each Section 4(f) historic property.
 Figures showing impacts are available in the DOE/FOE (Appendix 15B, Determinations of Eligibility and Findings of Effect).

-The Cog Rail Alternative would have four uses with de minimis impacts (land acquisition without impacting the features, attributes, or activities) and four temporary occupancies with no use (temporary construction easement with minimal impact and without land acquisition) to Section 4(f) recreation resources from North Little Cottonwood Road to the town of Alta as described in Table 26.5-12.
-Impacts to the Alpenbock Loop Trailhead are shown in Figure 26.5-7.
+The Cog Rail Alternative would have one use with greater-than-de minimis impact, two uses with de minimis impacts (land acquisition without impacting the features, attributes, or activities of the property), and four temporary occupancies with no use (temporary construction easement with minimal impact and without land acquisition) to Section 4(f) recreation resources from North Little Cottonwood Road to the town of Alta as described in Table 26.5-12.
+Impacts to the Alpenbock Loop and Grit Mill Climbing Opportunities are shown in Figure 26.5-8 and described in more detail in Appendix 26B, De minimis Correspondence.
 Impacts to other Section 4(f) resources are shown in the Section 4(f) de minimis correspondence (Appendix 26B, De Minimis Correspondence).
 The cog rail tracks would be constructed during the summer over a 2-to-3-year construction period.
-During construction, trailheads could be temporarily closed, which could limit access to the trail.
+During construction, trailheads could be temporarily closed, which would limit access to the trail.